AaronFeng753/Waifu2x-Extension/README.md

 - More friendly way of interacting and easy to use.
 - Support 1x/2x/4x/8x magnification
 - Batch zoom in still images and GIF dynamic images
-- Batch enlarge video files
+- Batch enlarge video files (Waifu2x-ncnn-vulkan & Anime 4k)
 - Personalization
 - Online update
 - Save the enlarged image target as .jpg